minjeekim00/CuDDLE/README.md

 However, these two are relative values, not absolute values.
 Therefore, we suggest users to calculate **Relative Fidelity** and **Relative Diversity**.

 - Relative Fidelity : (Fidelity between real and generated images) / (Fidelity between real and real images)
-- Relative Diversity : (Diveristy between real and generated images) / (Diversity between real and real images)
+- Relative Diversity : (Diveristy between real and generated images) / sqrt(Diveristy between real and real images) * sqrt(Diveristy between generated and generated images)

 These two can be considered as normalized fidelity and normalized diversity compared to real data.